 Uplift can be an important effect of BB programs and a potential additional source of energy savings.

-Savings from efficiency program uplift could be double-counted if unaccounted for.
-That is, when a household participates in an efficiency program because of a BB program intervention, the utility may count the program savings twice: once in the regression-based estimate of BB program savings and again in the estimate of savings for the rebate program.
-To avoid double-counting savings, evaluators must estimate savings from program uplift and subtract these savings from the efficiency program portfolio savings.
+Savings from efficiency program uplift may be double counted if the uplift savings are unaccounted for.
+When a utility customer participates in an efficiency program because of a BB program intervention, the utility may count the program savings twice: once in the estimation of BB program savings and again in the estimate of savings for the rebate program.
+To avoid double-counting savings, evaluators must estimate savings from program uplift and subtract these savings from the behavior program savings or the uplifted program savings or apportion the uplifted savings between the behavior and uplifted programs and subtract the savings from both programs.

+Estimating Uplift Energy Savings

-Estimating savings from BB program uplift with randomized experiments recommended in this protocol is conceptually straightforward.
-To illustrate, suppose that a utility markets energy efficiency Measure A to treatment and control group subjects identically through a separate rebate program.
-Subjects in the treatment group also receive behavioral messaging encouraging them to adopt efficiency measures, including Measure A. Because customers were randomly assigned to the treatment and control groups, the groups are expected to be equivalent except for the treated customers who received the behavior treatment.
-Therefore, evaluators can attribute any difference in the uptake of Measure A between the groups to the BB program.
+For BB programs implemented as randomized experiments, estimating savings from lift in energy efficiency program participation is conceptually straightforward.
+To illustrate, suppose that a utility markets an energy efficiency measure to treatment and control group subjects identically through a separate rebate program.
+Customers in the behavioral treatment group also receive messaging encouraging them to adopt the measure.
+Because customers were randomly assigned to the treatment and control groups, the groups are expected to be equivalent except for the treated customers having received the BB program encouragement.
+Therefore, in comparing savings of BB program treatment and control group customers, evaluators can attribute any difference in the uptake of the measure between the groups to the behavioral treatment.
+To improve the accuracy of the uplift estimate, evaluators can estimate the impact as a difference-in-differences (DiD), by comparing the change in uptake of the measure between the pre- and post-treatment periods for treatment and control group customers.
+The DiD estimate will account for any pre-existing differences between treatment and control groups in the tendency to adopt the measure.
+If data are not available on the installation of the measure in the pre-treatment period (for example, if it was not rebated at that time), evaluators should estimate uplift savings based only on post-treatment differences.

-Figure 5 illustrates this logic for calculating behavior program savings from efficiency program uplift.
-Behavior program savings from adoption of Measure A is the difference between the treatment group and the control group in savings from Measure A.
+Figure 5 illustrates the logic for calculating behavior program savings from efficiency program as a DiD.
+The figure shows energy savings from utility rebate program participation for treatment and control group customers during the pre-treatment and treatment periods.
+Although customers had been randomly assigned to receive treatment, treatment group customers had a slightly higher tendency to participate and greater savings (=5) during the pre-treatment period than the control group (=4).
+In this case, estimating program uplift by taking the simple difference in post-treatment savings between the treatment and control groups (8-4) would ignore the higher savings for the treatment group that would have occurred in absence of the BB treatment and yield an incorrect uplift savings estimate of 4.
+The true uplift savings equal 3, and an accurate estimate can be obtained as a D-in-D: (8-5) – (4-4).

 Figure 5.
-Calculation of double-counted savings
+Calculation of Double-counted Savings

 To estimate BB program savings from efficiency program uplift, evaluators should take the following steps:

+Collect energy efficiency program tracking data for treatment and control group customers for the year before treatment and all years of treatment.
 Match the BB program treatment and control group subjects to the utility energy efficiency program tracking data.